Security Measures: Protecting Your Data While Submitting Service Requests Online

 Dangers of Public Wi-Fi

 Public Wi-Fi networks, often found in cafes, airports, and railway stations, offer convenience, but they come with significant security risks.
-While it’s tempting to use them for quick tasks, performing sensitive online service requests or financial transactions on these networks is highly discouraged.
+While it is tempting to use them for quick tasks, performing sensitive online service requests or financial transactions on these networks is highly discouraged.

 Their open nature makes them a prime target for cybercriminals.

-You wouldn’t discuss your bank details in a crowded room, and the same principle applies to public Wi-Fi.
+You would not discuss your bank details in a crowded room, and the same principle applies to public Wi-Fi.
 Understanding these dangers helps you make informed decisions about when and where to conduct your sensitive online activities.

 Many public Wi-Fi networks lack strong encryption, meaning the data you send and receive can be intercepted by anyone on the same network.
 This allows hackers to easily snoop on your online activity, capture your login credentials, and even inject malware onto your device.
 They can set up fake Wi-Fi hotspots that look legitimate but are designed to steal your data.

-It’s a digital free-for-all where your sensitive information is exposed.
+It is a digital free-for-all where your sensitive information is exposed.
 This risk is particularly high for online service requests that involve personal identifiers or financial details.
 Avoid these networks for anything beyond basic browsing.

 You should never conduct sensitive transactions, such as submitting government service requests, online banking, or shopping with your credit card, while connected to public Wi-Fi.
 The risk of your data being intercepted is simply too high.
-Even if the website you’re visiting uses HTTPS, the initial connection to the network itself can be vulnerable.
+Even if the website you are visiting uses HTTPS, the initial connection to the network itself can be vulnerable.

 If you must access an urgent service, use your mobile data connection, which is generally more secure than public Wi-Fi.
 This simple switch can save you from potentially severe financial and identity theft consequences.